mobizt/ReadyMail/README.md

 ## Ports and Clients Selection

-When selecting some ports e.g. 587 for SMTP and 143 for IMAP, the proper network/SSL client should be used.
+As the library works with external network/SSL client, the client should work with protocols or ports that are used for server connection.

+The network client works only in plain text connection.
+Most SSL clients in Arduino framework supports SSL connection except for connection upgrades while some SSL client supports connecion upgrades.

 The following sections showed how to select proper ports and Clients based on protocols.

 ### Plain Text Connection

-To use library with plain connection (non-secure), the network besic client (Arduino Client derived class) can be assigned to the `SMTPClient` and `IMAPClient` classes constructors.
-The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false`.
+In plain connection (non-secure), the network besic client (Arduino Client derived class) should be assigned to the `SMTPClient` and `IMAPClient` classes constructors instead of SSL client.
+The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for skipping the TLS handshake.

+**SMTP Port 25**
 ```cpp
 #include <Ethernet.h>